hawkeye17-warex/hnnp/docs/integration-guide.md

   - Created by Cloud when presence events arrive for a device with no active link.
   - Returned in `/v2/presence` responses when `linked: false`.
 - `user_ref`
-  - External system’s user identifier (employee ID, account ID, etc.).
+  - External system�s user identifier (employee ID, account ID, etc.).
   - Cloud treats `user_ref` as an opaque string; it is not parsed or validated beyond presence.
 - `registration_blob`
   - One-time onboarding blob emitted by the device: